adamwwilkinson/Obsidian-Vault/System's Programming/Processes.md

 ### Process Creation
 In the creation of a new process, the operating system must allocate space for both the process and the OS.

+**Real time** - guarantees a timeframe within a process will be done.

 Where do they come from?
 - new process from a batch queue
 - a user logging on to a terminal